02 Feb How Passion Projects Transformed My Work (And Can Do the same for you)

 How to counteract the natural dulling of your passion

-Last year I visited Toronto’s Harry Potter-inspired bar, The Lockhart, and spent the evening entertaining some of the patrons.
+Back in 2017 I took my first visit to Toronto’s Harry Potter-inspired bar, The Lockhart, and spent the evening entertaining some of the patrons.

 The Lockhart is a great little bar that attracts a hip young crowd.
 I had a grand time performing in a non-work situation.
 I hadn’t realized how much I missed the joy of doing magic in a no-pressure situation.
 I wasn’t being paid, I was just doing it for my own enjoyment.
 I had missed the joys of simply sharing a few moments of pure wonder with good people.